-With a less convoluted script and funnier circumstances, Addams Family Values can move beyond one liners and bring the family and their weirdness into the real world.
+With a less convoluted script and funnier circumstances, Addams Family Values can move beyond one liners of the previous installment and bring the family and their weirdness into the real world.
 It brings the tone and feel that everyone loved from the first one and creates a more compelling story around it.

 We get to see a little more depth here too as we look further into Gomez and Fester’s relationship, explore Fester’s deep rooted issues, and we watch Wednesday fall in love.
 This is huge for the Addam’s family, who come across as what-you-see-is-what-you-get type of people.